ANU-2524/Ecommerce-Follow-Along/README.md

 5. *README Update:*
    - Documented progress for Milestone 6 and updated the repository.

+---

+## 🏆 Milestone 7: Secure Login with Password Verification
+- Developed a *backend endpoint* for user login.
+- Implemented *user authentication* by validating credentials.
+- Used *bcrypt* to compare hashed passwords securely.
+- Ensured compliance with *security standards* like GDPR and PCI-DSS.
+- Returned appropriate error messages for *invalid credentials*.
+- Updated the *README.md* file with progress details.
+- Committed and pushed changes to the *GitHub repository*.

 ## ▶ How to Run the Project